Equality Act 2010

 The passing into law of the Equality Act 2010 necessitates the updating of the Buggy Policy Guidance Notes.
 All clubs must have legally effective policies in place in order to comply with the requirements of the Act.
 England Golf and the National Golf Clubs Advisory Association (NGCAA) have combined resources to produce guidance notes relating to golf course traffic and the usage of golf buggies.

-From the 1 October 2012 a ban on age discrimination in the provision of goods, services and facilities under the Equality Act 2010 will come into force.
-At the same time, the government brought into force specific exceptions from the ban, on which it consulted in 2011.
-These exceptions will be very important for golf clubs.
+From the 1 October 2012 a ban on age discrimination in the provision of goods, services and facilities under the Equality Act 2010 came into force.
+A guide for Golf Clubs is available in the documents list at the top of this page.

 Further information can also be found on the Home Office website - http://www.homeoffice.gov.uk/publications/equalities/equality-act-publications/equality-act-guidance/